gothintheshell/techwitch/content/posts/getting_started/index.md

 ![screenshot of showing a UI of GitHub Desktop, which includes: Current repository, Current branch, and Fetch origin, plus action buttons to edit or commit your code changes](ghdesktop.png)

 ## Additional files creation
-While I was at it, the project is now created and the files visible within VS Code, I created a short `README.md` and a [`.gitignore`][gitignore] file using a couple of GitHub’s examples for Go and Hugo for my repo, in following best practices.
+While I was at it, once the project was created and the files visible within VS Code (following the Hugo [quickstart guide][quickstart]), I created a short `README.md` and a [`.gitignore`][gitignore] file using a couple of GitHub’s examples for Go and Hugo for my repo, in following best practices.
 - The README.md normally provides a short description of your project, as well as any useful and relevant information that people may need or want to know about your repo, its purpose, and its use.
 - A .gitignore file is important to help ensure you are not committing any sensitive files to your repo.
 This is especially important if you sharing this repo publicly, such as on GitHub or GitLab, other source code managers are out there!